ShinyRa/checkraisers/README.md

 Link to your methods and techniques document: [MT.md](MT.md)

-# Moscow tables of user stories
+# Moscow tables of Job stories

 ## Must have
 | **Player**                                                                                                               | **Table**                                                                                                          | **User**                                                                                                           |